LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-In sum, solidarity was expressed differently depending on the migrant group and was shaped by perceived \enquote{deservingness}. \emph{Vertriebene} were largely included as part of the national community, while others, especially \emph{Ausländer}, were treated as outsiders and received comparatively less support.
-These differences reflected not only group characteristics but also the ideological strategies of political parties.
+In sum, compassionate framing dominated across most categories, reflecting a broader discourse of shared suffering in which displaced populations were positioned as victims of the war and its consequences.
+Nevertheless, solidarity was still shaped by perceived \enquote{deservingness} and ethnic identity.
+While \emph{Vertriebene} were more firmly incorporated into the national community as ethnic Germans, others, especially \emph{Ausländer}, received comparatively less support and conditional inclusion \citep{nachum2013reconstructing}.
+These differences reflected both group characteristics and the ideological strategies of political parties.
 The next subsection examines how different parties in the early Bundestag framed (anti-)solidarity in their parliamentary speech.